mongodb/docs/source/includes/fact-free-tier-paid-tier.rst

 should be used for high-traffic websites, large data sets, and sharded clusters.

+.. admonition:: Beta
+   :class: alert-info

+   Support for ``M2`` and ``M5`` clusters is available as a Beta feature.
+   These clusters do not yet support backups.

 The following table highlights key differences between an ``M0`` Free Tier cluster, an ``M2`` or ``M5`` shared starter cluster, and an ``M10+``
 dedicated cluster.